-Cook County ACT Court - Adult Redeploy Illinois
+Cook County - Adult Redeploy Illinois (ACT Court)

-Goals and ARI background: ARI provides financial incentives to local jurisdictions that design evidence-based services to supervise and treat non-violent offenders in the community instead of sending them to state prisons.
+Goals and ARI background: ARI provides financial incentives to local jurisdictions that design evidence-based programs to supervise and treat non-violent offenders in the community instead of sending them to state prisons.
 ARI is based on the premise that local jurisdictions can reduce crime and the costs of the criminal justice system by understanding and addressing the reasons why people commit crimes.
 Results expected with ARI include reduced prison overcrowding, lowered cost to taxpayers, and an end to the expensive and vicious cycle of crime and incarceration.

-Start date: October 1, 2013 Grant amount: \$786,819 for SFY14 Program model: Access to Treatment - Problem-Solving Court
+Start date: October 2013; First enrollment: March 2014 Program model: Access to Community Treatment - Problem-Solving Court

-Need for ARI in Cook County: A planning group of key stakeholders determined that while current specialty courts in Cook County successfully target many individuals with serious substance abuse disorders at both a high risk of reoffending and of being sentenced to the IDOC, many more justice-involved individuals would benefit from community-based services.
+Need for ARI in Cook County: A planning group of key stakeholders determined that while current specialty courts in Cook County successfully target many individuals with serious substance abuse disorders at both a high risk of reoffending and of being sentenced to the Illinois Department of Corrections (IDOC), many more justice-involved individuals would benefit from community-based services.
 The Access to Treatment Court (ACT) expands on the success of problem-solving courts in Cook County and begins treatment in the community instead of in a correctional setting.
-Key program components and assumptions include: substance abuse as a public health and criminal justice issue; incarceration of some low-level drug defendants results from an inability to post bond instead of a public safety risk; most drug possession defendants lack health insurance and access to treatment; the Affordable Care Act provides new access to treatment, initially through the Cook County Medicaid Waiver; early acknowledgement of substance abuse, rapid access to treatment, and decreasing time between arraignment to disposition are key components to success of low-level substance abuse defendants.
+Key program components and assumptions include: substance abuse as a public health and criminal justice issue; incarceration of some low-level drug defendants results from an inability to post bond instead of a public safety risk; most drug possession defendants lack health insurance and access to treatment; the Affordable Care Act provides new access to treatment, initially through the Cook County Medicaid Waiver; early acknowledgement of substance abuse, rapid access to treatment, and decreasing time between arraignment to disposition are key components to the success of low-level substance abuse defendants.

-Evidence-based/promising practices in use: LSI-R assessment, cognitive behavioral therapy, drug court
+Evidence-based/promising practices in use: Level of Service Inventory-Revised (LSI-R) assessment, cognitive behavioral therapy, drug court